NaluKit/nalu/etc/wiki/14 Controller & Component.md

 * componentInterface: the type of the interface for your component
 * component: the type of the component

+and an optional attribute:

+* alwaysRenderComponent.

-The 'componentInterface'-attribute will be used inside the controller as reference of the component interface, where as the 'component'-attribute will be used to instantiate the component.
+The **componentInterface**-attribute will be used inside the controller as reference of the component interface, where as the **component**-attribute will be used to instantiate the component.
 By default Nalu uses the `new` to create an instance of an component. (`GWT-create()` will no longer be available in J2CL / GWT 3!
 And, to be ready for J2CL / GWT 3 Nalu has to avoid using `GWT.create`).

+The optinal **alwaysRenderComponent**-attribute tells Nalu how to handle component rendering.
+By default, Nalu will render the component at the moment the popup is used the first time.
+After that, Nalu will always reuse the element.
+Setting the **alwaysRenderComponent**-attribute to true, Nalu will render the component every time the popup is used.
+Nalu will call the folling methods:

+* removeHandlers
+* render
+* bind

+inside the component.

 You can use the `IsPopUpComponentCreator`-interface to create the component inside your controller.